 Initial appointments are expected to be made at pre-tenure ranks, although in exceptional cases we will consider more senior tenured candidates.
 Successful applicants will be expected to engage with students from the department’s undergraduate, professional masters (MCP), and doctoral programs.

 Minimum Qualifications: A Ph.D. or other appropriate terminal degree in planning or a related field; a track record of excellence in scholarship and teaching; and a strong interest in working across traditional disciplinary boundaries to solve urban problems.
 In rare cases, a record of outstanding practice will be considered in lieu of an appropriate degree or teaching/scholarship; MIT offers a parallel track for associate professor of the practice, which may be more appropriate for practitioner-scholar.

 Application Instructions: Applications may be submitted through the Interfolio web site at: https://apply.interfolio.com/35564

 A complete application package includes: a cover letter, c.v., statement outlining current and future research and teaching interests; and the names, affiliations, and email addresses of at least three referees.

 Review of candidates will begin on October 1, 2016, and continue until all positions are filled.

 For technical issues, please contact Interfolio staff (877-997 8807) or email@example.com).
 Other questions can be directed to Sandra Elliott firstname.lastname@example.org (please do not send materials by email).

 MIT is committed to building a culturally diverse educational environment; women and minorities are strongly encouraged to apply.
-EOE.
+EEO.